ZachsPage/drawio-plugin-local-links/readme.md

 # Drawio Plugin - Local Links
+## Plugin Support
+This plugin is only supported in Drawio-desktop while opening local files

 ## Problem To Solve
 Drawio allows linkage to other pages in the same diagram, or web links.
 However, it does not allow linking to other diagram files: